Schl0dd1/Cleaning-Plan/README.md

 # Cleaning-Plan
-my second completely diy js mini-project, still working on it.
+my second completely diy js mini-project, the code is still messy but I#m working on it:D

 next tasks:</br>
 fix css-bugs </br>